Information and Resources for Educators

 - Sit still for long periods of time and stay quiet

 - Listen and comprehend continuous lists of instructions

 - Follow lists of multiple directions and execute them in the correct order

 - Work independently and be productive

-- Self-regulate their behaviour and regulate their emotions to be able to interact appropriately with their classmates and teachers
+- Self-regulate their behaviour and emotions to be able to interact appropriately with their classmates and teachers

 General Impairments Seen in Academic Settings